elieandraos/gaia-ui/README.md

 composer require eandraos/gaia-ui
 ```

-Then register this service provider with Laravel
+Then register this service provider with Laravel in config/app.php
 ```
 Gaia\Ui\GaiaUiServiceProvider
 ```